Best Muay Thai Gloves for Small Hands

 So you have digested all the information above, and still not quite sure where/how to proceed?
 Well, generally speaking, you won’t go wrong with most Thai brands as the Asian gloves sizes are nominally smaller than the American/European counterparts.
 Most, but not all.

 There are literally thousands of gloves models out in the market and it can certainly get a bit intimidating.
 No worries.
 I have ploughed and searched the fields and shops to bring you a list of gloves best suited for small hands.
 So here’s a list of our recommendations to get you started:

 - TOP KING Boxing Gloves Ultimate ultilize a multi-layed molded shock absorbent foam for the highest levels of workouts.

 - Extra foam padding inserted on wrist to help protects against injury.

 There is practically nothing to complain about these for most training needs.
-Top King gloves are our top recommendations for small hands and no other brands can top this.
+Top King gloves are our top recommendations for small hands.

 |– “Been using these for a year.
 No signs of damage.
 Great gloves.“